Christon-Ragavan/Kubernetes_CICD/README.md

 # Kubernetes_CICD

 This repository is created to test kubernetes CICD with Jenkins pipeline.
+Testing build